Do I know how each medication helps me?

 Do I know how to identify the medicines I take?

 Below is a list of common types of medications used to prevent stroke.
 Please note that this is not a complete list of all medications used for this purpose.
+Your medication might look different and it is important that you follow the instructions of your doctor and pharmacist.

 - Each type of medication shows a picture of the pills.